Zarcolio/wwwordlist/README.md

 Because [Stök](https://twitter.com/stokfredrik) says you should use good wordlists, based on the content of the target.
 This is my attempt on creating a tool that supports this.

 # Install
-Grepaddr should be able to run with a default Kali Linux installation with BS4 installed.
+Wwwordlist should be able to run with a default Kali Linux installation with BS4 installed.
 To install BS4:
 ```
 pip3 install -r requirements.txt
 ```